Diophantine stability for elliptic curves on average: Introduction

 \begin{lthm} Let $\ell\geq 5$ be a prime number, let $K$ be a number field, $n\in \Z_{\geq 1}$ and $\Sigma$ be a finite set of primes of $K$.
-Assume that the following conditions are satisfied. \begin{enumerate} \item For all elliptic curves $E_{/\Q}$, the Tate-Shafarevich group $\Sh(E/\Q)$ is finite, \item $\Z$ is a diophantine subset of $\cO_K$, and consequently, Hilbert's tenth problem has a negative answer for $\cO_K$. \end{enumerate}Then, there are infinitely many degree $\ell^n$ cyclic extensions $L/K$ in which the primes of $\Sigma$ are completely split, such that $\Z$ is diophantine in $\cO_L$ and Hilbert's tenth problem has a negative answer for $\cO_L$. \end{lthm} The key point is that the above result holds for all primes $\ell\geq 5$.
+Assume that $\Z$ is a diophantine subset of $\cO_K$, and consequently, Hilbert's Tenth Problem has a negative answer for $\cO_K$.
+Then, there are infinitely many degree $\ell^n$ cyclic extensions $L/K$ in which the primes of $\Sigma$ are completely split, such that $\Z$ is diophantine in $\cO_L$ and Hilbert's Tenth Problem has a negative answer for $\cO_L$. \end{lthm} The key point is that the above result holds for all primes $\ell\geq 5$.
 It follows from results of Shlapentokh and Mazur-Rubin that the above assertion holds for a density $1$ set of primes $\ell$.